Top 100 Best PS2 Games of All Time

 You really can’t go wrong with a Star Wars game, but Star Wars Battlefront II was a dream experience for fans.
 Getting in on the action in some of the biggest battles the franchise has ever seen and getting to play as everything from a random rebel to one of the series’ many Jedi Masters and Sith Lords is what we all wished for as kids and this game brought that to life.

 Although it may not reach the heights of Suikoden II, Suikoden III is another worthy entry in the long-running franchise.
 The most impressive thing about Suikoden III was its mature story told in a unique way.
 You saw the events of the game through three different viewpoints, swapping between characters and being able to view events from multiple sides.
+At least we’re getting a revival of sorts with Eiyuden Chronicle.

 Tekken Tag Tournament